 Being brought up in a neighborhood with high crime and high poverty rate contributes to the onset of conduct disorder.
 Modeling from neighbors and peers influence the development of the child, which may cause the onset of conduct disorder.

-Attending a school with a high truancy and delinquency rate and poor resources also contributes to the onset of conduct disorder.
-Research supports a correlation between low academic achievement and conduct disorder.
+Attending a school with a high truancy and delinquency rate also contributes to the onset of conduct disorder.
 This is due in part to the social pressure to engage in delinquent behaviors in school.

-The lack of attention to the child’s needs at school is also a contributing factor.
+The lack of attention and resources for the child’s needs at school is also serves as a contributing factor.
 Schools with limited resources struggle to meet the developmental needs of each individual student.